EricaC623/Erica/README.md

-The enclosure movement in England during the 17th century led to the privatization of common lands, forcing many peasants off the land and into wage labor in burgeoning industries.
+The Industrial Revolution led to the rise of urbanization, with millions of people migrating from rural areas to cities in search of employment in factories and other industrial enterprises.